mkassab2015/Who-Belongs-in-SE-T2I-Audit/README.md

 Image Analysis Prompt (Used to Prompt Models)
 List of text prompts used to generate the dataset across different roles and models.

-Usage
+**Usage**
-Explore the data: Start with Images Data.xlsx for the full annotated dataset.
+Explore the data: Start with Images Data.xlsx for the full annotated dataset/.
 Reproduce analyses: Use analysis_notebook.py or scripts in DeepFace Analysis and Script/.
-Understand methodology: Refer to the Coding Book and Image Analysis Prompt.
+Understand methodology: Refer to the Coding Book and Image Analysis Prompt/.
-Check extended results: See Additional Analysis per Models/ for supplementary findings.
+Check extended results: See Additional Analysis per Models/ for supplementary findings/.

-Citation
+**Citation**
 If you use this repository, please cite the associated forthcoming publication (details to be added after review).

-License
+**License**
 This repository is released for academic and non-commercial use only.